cegeka/hyperledger-recycling-poc/docker/README.md

 ## Configure server address

-In the docker folder, make sure to update the PUBLIC_URL & MONITOR_PUBLIC_URL variables in the `docker-compose.yaml` file to point to the publicly visible URL of the webserver.
-Anytime these 2 variables are changed, the frontend docker needs to be rebuilt (`docker-compose build frontend`) and restarted (`docker-compose down && docker-compose up -d frontend backend`).
+In the docker folder, make sure to update the MAIN_APP_URL, PUBLIC_URL & MONITOR_PUBLIC_URL variables in the `docker-compose.yaml` file to point to the publicly visible URL of the webserver.
+Anytime these 2 variables are changed, the frontend docker needs to be rebuilt (`docker-compose -f docker-compose-prod.yaml build frontend landing`) and restarted (`docker-compose -f docker-compose-prod.yaml stop frontend landing && docker-compose -f docker-compose-prod.yaml up -d frontend landing`).

 An additional nginx can be installed locally to enable HTTPs communication on top of the http stream.
-If this is done, the 2 environment variables above need to be updated to use https URLs as well.
+If this is done, the environment variables above need to be updated to use https URLs as well.

 ## Composer setup

-The docker-composer project contains all the components required to run the demo application: frontend + backend application, blockchain monitoring server + database and an orchestrator container that is reponsible to start the Hyperledger Fabric servers.
+The docker-composer project contains all the components required to run the demo application: frontend + backend application, landing page with general project information, blockchain monitoring server + database and an orchestrator container that is reponsible to start the Hyperledger Fabric servers.

 ### Orchestrator